-There are things to look out for when you’re combing through the fish selection of your favorite market.
+There are things to look out for when you’re combing through the fish selection of your favorite market, though.
 Look for terminology like “wild-caught” on labels, ensuring that the fishery is being treated with the care and sustainability it deserves, wherever that may be.
 A great resource is this handy app from the Monterrey Bay Aquarium in California.

 In short, you should be eating more fish, to the tune of at least a couple of times a week.
 These days, it couldn’t be much easier, as there are great online seafood stores.
 If you’re feeling at a loss for which direction to go, consider these uber-healthy options.

 Salmon is one of the more unique fish types, with its signature pinkish-red flesh and distinctive flavor.
-It’s a great beef steak substitute and much healthier, offering plenty of quality fatty acids, B vitamins, and more.
+It’s a great beef substitute and much healthier, offering plenty of quality fatty acids, B vitamins, and more.

 Tuna is a workhorse of a fish, offering enticing flavor while lowering your blood pressure, helping your heart, and even boosting your immunity.
 Albacore is generally the safest way to go, both in terms of sustainability and genuine quality.
 And it’s especially great in Asian-inspired recipes and all kinds of sushi.